Jose de Mazarredo y Salazar: Tactics

 Exactly the same movement might be executed from leeward, though in that case the enemy's rear would be forced to give way to windward, thus exposing itself to the fire of the centre and rear ships of the attacking fleet.
 Mazarredo also drew up a signal book, specifically for Córdova's fleet, which was printed in 1781.
 It was used in the operations against Minorca and Gibraltar, and it does not seem unreasonable that Córdova's signalling system was somewhat similar when he first joined comte d'Orvilliers in 1778.
 Mazarredo's signal book of 1781 is an improvement on Chevalier du Pavillon's.
 Like the latter, it employed a tabular system, but much less complex.
-It employed tables 20 yby 20, each permitting 400 signals.
+It employed tables 20 by 20, each permitting 400 signals.

 This signal book was prepared for Franco-Spanish cooperation, as it begins with special signals for indicating Spanish and French squadrons, divisions, frigates, the reserve corps, etc. The 400 signals for use at anchor covered not only every feature of fleet administration, as in the manner of Morogues, but also shore bombardments and landings.
 Twenty special signals allowed for reporting the movements of ships, to be made by privateers.
 The signals for use under sail by day, made with a combination of 'cornets', which were swallow-tail flags, other flags, and flags from the table, included a series of battle signals.
 No-one studying this book could criticise the Spanish either for a lack of useful signals for battle and general purposes, or for over elaboration of signalling technique.
 Although still tied to the tabular system, their arrangement was brilliantly simple compared with that of the French.